-Manage patients in a non- judgmental way and understanding different patient groups, including young people, people in same-sex relationships, older patients, people from culturally and linguistically diverse backgrounds, people with disabilities, injecting drug users and sex workers post termination care practices do not adversely affect the management of a patient's sexual health
+- SXLAA1A Manage patients in a non- judgmental way and understanding different patient groups, including young people, people in same-sex relationships, older patients, people from culturally and linguistically diverse backgrounds, people with disabilities, injecting drug users and sex workers - SXLAA2A Counsel impartially in areas around crisis pregnancy, implications of termination and post termination care - SXLAA3A Ensure that your own beliefs, about any contraceptive methods, sexual behaviour and practices do not adversely affect the management of a patient's sexual health - SXLAA4A Ensuring sensitivity to particular cultural beliefs and patient choice, e.g. the need for a female practitioner and management options for various conditions.